ddc-java/ddc-day/formatting.md

 *[MVC]: Model-View-Controller
 *[SoC]: Separation of Concerns

-_Model-View-Controller_ (MVC) is a software design pattern in which a system's code is divided into 3 related sets of components, addressing 3 concerns: maintaining the internal state (model); presenting one or more representations of the state to an external observer (view); responding to external events, passing relevant updates to the model (controller).
+_Model-View-Controller_ (MVC) is a software design pattern in which a system's code is divided into 3 sets of components, addressing 3 concerns: maintaining the internal state (model); presenting one or more representations of the state to an external observer (view); responding to external events, passing relevant updates to the model (controller).

 MVC is a more specific form of the general principle of _separation of concerns_ (SoC).
 ```